-It’s not only interesting, but it feels like it unites people, and you can always find someone that you can help, which brings me to my next point.
+It’s not only interesting, but it feels like it unites people, and you can always find a LinkedIn user that you can help, which brings me to my next point.

 7. Offer to help

 Offer to help.
-Help is not a bad word, it’s a really good word.
-It’s up there with words like “value” and “success” and “girth”.
+Help is not a bad word, it’s a perfect word.
+It’s up there with words like “value” and “success” and “girth.”
 There are so many ways to offer help.
 Here are some of them

-– Suggest to interview someone on your YouTube channel (like I’m doing)
+– Suggest interviewing someone on your YouTube channel (like I’m doing).

 8. Host giveaways

 People LOVE gifts and free things.
 My friend Deepak Shukla just hosted a giveaway on LinkedIn where people needed to tag someone in the comments to enter.
-He was giving away some legit marketing tools and picked a few winners, which is always nice.
+He gave away some legit digital marketing tools and picked a few winners, which is always nice.